grafana/k6-docs/src/data/markdown/docs/07 extensions/03 Guides/build-k6-using-docker.md

 </Blockquote>

 Referring back to our executed command, note that:
 - We specify the version as `v0.43.1`.
-Had we specified `latest`, or omitted a version, would mean that we'll build using the _latest_ source code for k6.
+When you omit the version or specify `latest`, you build using the _latest_ source code for k6.
   Consider using a stable [release version](https://github.com/grafana/k6/releases) as a best practice unless you genuinely want the _bleeding edge_.
-- With each `--with`, we specified a full GitHub URI for the extension repository.
+- We specify a full GitHub URI for the extension repository with each `--with`.
-  If not specifying a version, the default is `latest` once again.
+If a version is not specified, the default is again the `latest`.
   Check your extension repository for stable release versions, if available, to lock in your version as we've done with `xk6-kafka@v0.17.0` and `xk6-output-influxdb@v0.3.0`.
 - For Windows, we used the `--output` option to name our result as `k6.exe`; if not specified, our new binary is `k6` within the current directory.
-  If a directory is specified, then the new binary would be `k6` within _that_ directory.
+If you specify a directory, the new binary will be `k6` within _that_ directory.
-  If a path to a non-existent file, e.g. `/tmp/k6-extended`, this will be the path and filename for the binary.
+If you specify a path to a non-existent file, e.g. `/tmp/k6-extended`, this will be the path and filename for the binary.

-Running `./k6 version` (or `k6.exe version`) should show your build is based upon the appropriate version.
+Run `./k6 version` (or `k6.exe version`) to check that your build is based on the appropriate `k6` version and contains the desired extensions.
+For example:

 ## Running your extended binary